konradloch/PromptArk/README.md

 How to use PromptArk in few points:

  1. Create a group.
-Group represents a chain of prompts or just single prompts that you will use in LLM in your application.
+Group represents a chain of prompts or just single prompt that you will use in LLM in your application.
 You create group in the “Group” page.
- 2. Enter the created group and create a chain of prompts or just individual prompts.
+ 2. Open the created group and create a chain of prompts or just individual prompts.
 In creation form you will find explanations of various fields.
  3. With the prompt created, click the button referring to the builder.
  4. It is time to create a prompt.
 The question marks next to the field names will provide useful information.
 Remember to save it.
 This will create a new version to which you will always be able to return.
  5. Repeat building process for all created prompts and activate desired prompts version via the “Activate” button.
  6. In order to have access to your prompts through the API or SDK, you must make the group public ("by clicking the ‘Publish’ button).
 Publication allows to manage "production" prompts.
  7. From now on you can fetch, manage, record results, create A/B tests and collect feedback from your prompts and their results via API or SDK.
 You can find how to do this in the references to Swagger UI by the names of the modules.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/konradloch/PromptArk/wiki/Welcome-to-the-PromptArk-wiki!)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>